MDWdev/womenrising/README.md

 of the gmail username and password is only for sending emails and will not be seen by anyone else.*

-This will give you access to Linkedin so that you will be able to sign-in.
+This will give you access to LinkedIn so that you will be able to sign-in.

 #### Development Environment